Asymptotic shape for the contact process in random environment: Properties of Properties of theta x

-Our construction of $\sigma(x)$ is very similar to the restart process exposed in Durrett--Griffeath~\cite{MR656515}.
+Our construction of $\sigma(x)$ is very similar to the restart process exposed in Durrett and Griffeath \cite{MR656515}.
 The essential difference is that in that paper, the aim is to find, close to $x$, a point that survives while we require here the point to be exactly at $x$.
-Thus, we will be able to describe precisely the law of the contact process starting from $x$ at time $\sigma(x)$, and construct transformations under which $\Pbarre$ is invariant.
+Thus, we will be able to describe precisely the law of the contact process starting from $x$ at time $\sigma(x)$, and construct transformations under which $\Pbarre$ is invariant. \begin{lemme} Let $x \in\Zd\setminus\{0\}$, $A$ in the $\sigma$-algebra generated by $\sigma(x)$ and $B\in\mathcal F$.
+Then